nhsconnect/NHS-Booking-API/pages/explore/search_patient_appointments.md

 - WILL NOT implement <a href='http://hl7.org/fhir/STU3/http.html#paging'>paging as described here</a> to limit the number of resources returned.
 - WILL implement a limit such that Appointments in the past will not be returned.

+Provider systems:

+- MUST return a `200` **OK** HTTP status code on successful retrieval of Appointments.
+- MUST include the (Zero to Many) `Appointment` resources which meet the requested criteria.
+- MUST NOT implement <a href='http://hl7.org/fhir/STU3/http.html#paging'>paging as described here</a> to limit the number of resources returned.
+- SHOULD implement a limit such that Appointments in the past will not be returned.

 ### Failure ###
 The registry: